 The next morning at the dining hall I’m greeted by Ryan Li and Sarah Yu, the Canadian half of our North American Go Dream Team led by Mingjiu Jiang on the first board and Andy Okun, AGA president extraordinaire, as team leader.
 With players from around the world representing the various disciplines (Go, Chess, Draughts, Bridge, and Xiangqi), it’s a truly international event, complete with a security checkpoint and metal detectors located at the entrances to each of the playing areas.

-2016.04.06_Team_IMSA-cropped“If the situation is bad, keep your head up and wait for your opponent to make a mistake.”
+“If the situation is bad, keep your head up and wait for your opponent to make a mistake.”
 Mingjiu chuckled slightly, motioning with his fork towards the air.
 It was lunch the next day and he was giving us some last-minute advice before we were set to take on Korea in the Men’s Team competition.
 We nodded solemnly in unison, Ryan and me, carefully avoiding each other’s gaze to prevent the inevitable burst of laughter.
 Despite arriving after midnight and missing the opening ceremony, Mingjiu appeared in good spirits, greeting anyone he recognized with a hearty clap on the shoulder.
 With so many varied and delicious desserts up for grabs, it was all I could do to resist overindulging myself right before the game.
 I reluctantly bade farewell to the sublime chocolate cake, looking back one last time before taking the long walk to the battlefield with the others, each of us lost in our own thoughts.

 Both Korea and China fielded teams of some of the world’s top players.
-While we were unable to take a game from either 2016.04.06_Ryan-Li-1st_IEMG_-Feb-27-2016-11-038country, we scored a win against Japan in a game where Ryan (right) fully showcased his fighting skills to defeat one of Japan’s up-and-coming young professionals.
+While we were unable to take a game from either country, we scored a win against Japan in a game where Ryan (right) fully showcased his fighting skills to defeat one of Japan’s up-and-coming young professionals.
 Against the Taiwanese team there were also good chances to win, although their superior experience prevailed in the end.
 After consecutive defeats, we managed to regain some pride with a victory over Europe.
 Overall, we were still somewhat disappointed, but there were moments during my own games when I felt that my opponents were not as strong as I imagined, and I was not as weak.
 With steady, determined effort, I wholeheartedly believe that in the foreseeable future the West will be competitive on the international stage.

 After the conclusion of the Men’s Team and Women’s Individual events, the Pair Go knockout in which Ryan and Sarah participated took place.
 I wandered into the game review room during the final round, and, whilst standing around awkwardly, was invited by one of the top Taiwanese players, Chen Shiyuan 9p, to take a seat alongside him and Zhou Junxun 9p as they analyzed their compatriots’ game.
 Being able to ask them questions when I didn’t understand something was a real treat.
 Even after just a couple of hours, I felt like I had gotten stronger.
 These are the moments that every go player lives for.